medzuslovjansky/medzuslovjansky.github.io/docs/learn/misc/personal-pronouns.md

 :::note

-The majority solution for the dative would be `tebě`, but we want to keep it separate from the genitive/accusative, therefore `tobě`.
+The majority solution for the dative would be :isv[tebě], but we want to keep it separate from the genitive/accusative, therefore :isv[tobě].

 :::